Components of the Hilbert Scheme of smooth projective curves using ruled surfaces II: existence of non-reduced components: Ruled surfaces and proof of Theorem B

-The main claim in {\rm Theorem B} is obtained upon the completion of those three steps.
-The characterization of the curves parametrized by $\mathcal{D}^{\prime}_{d-1, g, R-1}$ as in item {\rm (iii)} of {\rm Theorem B} is found in {\rm Step I} and {\rm Step II}.
+The claims formulated in {\rm Theorem B} are obtained in the course of the completion of those three steps.
+The characterization of the curves parametrized by $\mathcal{D}^{\prime}_{d-1, g, R-1}$ as in item {\it (iii)} of {\rm Theorem B} is given in {\rm Step I}.